 1. Becoming a Barrister is Glamorous

-You might think that you need to study law as your first degree to stand a chance of having a legal career, but that’s not necessarily the case.
-There are full time and part time courses that can set you on your way to the bar, even if it’s a decision you’ve come to after you graduate.
+You might think that you need to study law as your first Bachelor’s degree to stand a chance of having a legal career, but that’s not necessarily the case.
+There are full time and part-time courses that can set you on your way to the bar, even if it’s a decision you’ve come to after you graduate.

 Ah yes, all Barristers are rolling in it, aren’t they?
 Driving around in their sleek cars and wearing designer suits.
 Well, not quite…

-Whilst the most experienced and talented barristers can be handsomely compensated, this accounts for a rather small portion of Barristers within the legal profession.
-A lot of Barristers work at smaller firms and will be paid a comparatively modest salary.
+Whilst the most experienced and talented barristers can be handsomely compensated, this accounts for a rather small portion of barristers within the legal profession.

 And remember, nobody starts at the top.
 At the start of your career, expect to be earning close to minimum wage as a trainee and not a whole lot more while you build up your caseload and get established.

 Lawyers are all evil, backstabbing monsters, right?
-Contrary to the popular opinion that all law students sell their soul at the beginning of their bachelors, barristers, solicitors and law students are just like normal people.
+Contrary to the popular opinion that all law students sell their soul at the beginning of their bachelors, barristers, solicitors and law students are just regular people.

-If this was true then it’s unlikely that many people would be interested to work in legal services.
-Contrary to popular opinion the social scene as a barrister is actually quite good with a few glamorous social events to fill up your calendar.
+If this was true, it’s unlikely that many people would be interested in a career within legal services.
+Contrary to popular opinion, the social scene when you become a barrister is quite good with, a few glamorous social events throughout the year to fill up your calendar.

-Yes, the hours can be long and the work is demanding, but it is also rewarding and most barristers balance their work with happy home life.
+Yes, the hours can be long, and the work is demanding, but it is also rewarding.
+Most barristers are able to balance their work with a happy home life.

 10. Barristers have to be Brainiacs

-If you have decided on a career as a barrister and in need of a uniform we’ve got you covered with a Barrister Gown, Wig and Band Set.
+If you have decided on a career as a barrister and in need of a uniform we’ve got you covered with our Barrister Gown, Wig and Band Set.